Bag boundaries for quasispinor confinement within nanolanes on a graphene sheet: Results

-For the limiting case of zigzag nanoribbons, our model gives a simpler form of Eq. \eqref{BB-AR} as $\sin [k_\myperp(w+d)] =0$ which produces a gapless energy band regardless of the choice of $w$.
+For the limiting case of zigzag nanoribbons, our model gives a simpler form of Eq. \eqref{BB-AR} as $\sin [k_{1,n}(w+d)] =0$ which produces a gapless energy band regardless of the choice of $w$.
 This agrees with the tight-binding results \cite{NR1,NR2,NR3,NR4}.
 The limiting zigzag nanoribbon obtained from our nanolane model can however be distinguished from zigzag nanoribbons in the following two aspects.
-First, unlike the tight-binding results, the model here gives a closed-form expression for the low-energy spectra.
+First, unlike the tight-binding results, the model here gives a closed-form expression for the wavevector as in Eq. \eqref{k-zz}.
 Second, it does not possess any edge-states.
-The latter is expected, as the nanolanes in our model produce no actual lattice termination edges.
+The latter is expected, as the nanolanes in our model produce no physical lattice termination edges.
 The edge-states also appear to signify the Dirichlet boundary conditions that are imposed asymmetrically relative to the two different honeycomb sublattices of graphene sheet in both the tight-binding \cite{NR4,NR7} and previous massless Dirac formulations \cite{NR5} but not in our model.